zdravkov/kendo-docs/getting-started/javascript-dependencies.md

 *   **kendo.mobile.min.js** contains a minified version of all scripts from Kendo UI Mobile.

 > **Important:** Only one of the **kendo.web.min.js**, **kendo.dataviz.min.js** and **kendo.mobile.min.js** JavaScript files can be included at a time.
-If widgets from different Kendo UI suites are needed one can either use **kendo.all.min.js** or create a custom combined JavaSript file via the [custom download builder tool](http://www.kendoui.com/custom-download).
+If widgets from different Kendo UI suites will be used simultaneously, one can either use **kendo.all.min.js** or create a custom combined JavaSript file via the [custom download builder tool](http://www.kendoui.com/custom-download).
-In addition, each of these three files should not be registered together with an individual widget script, e.g. `kendo.grid.js`.
+In addition, each of the three combined script files should not be registered together with an individual widget script from the same suite.
+For example, `kendo.grid.js` should not be registered together with
+`kendo.web.js` or `kendo.all.js`, because they already include the Grid scripts. **Registering duplicate scripts may cause Javascript errors and unexpected behavior.**

 ## Custom Combined Scripts